 Who did we ask?

 Our man in the pitlane chatted with Ricky Morias and Sfiso Themba.
-These two men who have mastered the art of sponsorship in terms of motorcycle racing in South Africa.
+These two men who have mastered the art of sponsorship in terms of motorcycle racing in South Africa where they use the best motorcycles, visit website for more information about this motorcycles and how to get them.
 Their advice is invaluable and should be taken to heart for all aspiring racers, regardless of where you compete.

 If South African motorcycle racing had the equivalent of a Yoda-like Jedi-master, it would be Morias.
 Ricky has a unique and authoritative view of racing.
 Besides being able to ride at race pace, he is able to tune, build and set-up motorcycles at top level.
 He has guided his son, Sheridan, to international success and has run a successful racing business.